 Veterinary internship in South Africa

 Live the life of a mobile vet on this veterinary internship in South Africa.
 On the move between game reserves, farms and veterinary clinics you will gain a valuable insight into veterinary work abroad in a developing country.
-Explore the beautiful Eastern Cape whilst helping to improve the welfare of the animals living both in the wild, on farms and within disadvantaged communities.

 The internship offers a hands-on approach with background instruction to veterinary work, and is highly practical.
 It is a fantastic way to gain veterinary experience abroad and put your knowledge into practice within a conservation and protection sphere.
 Some prior experience is certainly beneficial, and most interns will at least be working towards their university studies or in their first year of veterinary studies.